Gilberto Clavell: Professional career

 Following the completion of his college career, Clavell signed with Maratonistas de Coamo of Puerto Rico's top league.
 In 2012, he signed with Kouvot of Finland's Korisliiga.
 In October 2013, Clavell signed with Hapoel Migdal Ha'emek in Israel, and in 2015 he moved to another Israeli team, Hapoel Afula.

+Clavell joined Mets de Guaynabo in 2025.

 Personal life

 Clavell's brother Gian is also a professional basketball player who previously played for the Dallas Mavericks, as well as played college basketball at Colorado State.